 The bottom line on Redwood Materials

-In light of its considerable market opportunity, progress towards developing a sizable facility in South Carolina, and partnerships formed with industry-leading automakers, it's no wonder that investors are interested in Redwood Materials.
+In light of its considerable market opportunity, opening a sizable facility in South Carolina, and partnerships formed with industry-leading automakers, it's no wonder that investors are interested in Redwood Materials.
 They'll have to wait before they pick up shares, though.
 Since it's still a privately held company and there's no indication that an IPO is on the horizon, investors will have to find alternative investment opportunities.
 Fortunately, though, there's no shortage of options -- from Ford to individual growth stocks like LanzaTech and PureCycle Technologies to various ETFs that focus on batteries, green energy, and waste management.

 FAQ